25. Reports

 Outputs: PDF CSV Excel PNG |

-21.10.18.
-Audit Progress Summary
+25.10.18.
+Audit Progress

-and displays the number of observations collected for the patient care area in each month.
-Months in which no
+patient care area in each month.
+Months in which no observations were collected are shown with

-observations were collected are shown with ----.
-Months where the number of observations falls below the
+----.
+Months where the number of observations falls below the schedule plan target are shown

-schedule plan target are shown in red; months where the total meets or exceeds the target are shown in green.
+in red; months where the total meets or exceeds the target are shown in green.
+The total column on

-The total column on the far right shows the overall status of the patient care area.
+the far right shows the overall status of the patient care area.

 Note